leonlinsx/minimal-mistakes/_posts/2019-10-26-boone-pickens.md

 > Learn from mistakes.
 That’s not just a cliché.
 I sure made my share.
 Remember the doors that smashed your fingers the first time and be more careful the next trip through.

 > Be humble.
 I always believed the higher a monkey climbs in the tree, the more people below can see his ass.
 You don’t have to be that monkey.

+The stereotype of Boone Pickens is this aggressive corporate raider, so it's interesting he highlighted this.

 > Stay fit.
 You don’t want to get old and feel bad.
 You’ll also get a lot more accomplished and feel better about yourself if you stay fit.
 I didn’t make it to 91 by neglecting my health.